ChristianF88/CD3Waterbalance/doc/CityDrain Building Blocks/Catchment Addon.md

-# Catchment
+# Catchment Addon

 Basic features:

- - simulates the interaction between rain, evapotranspiration and pervious, as well as impervious area
+ - simulates the interaction between Rain, Evapotranspiration and pervious, as well as impervious area
  - produces dynamic flow using the _Muskingum Method_
  - differentiation between collected run-off and rainwater adding to the storm water drainage system can be made
  - infiltration rates estimated via _Horton Equation_
- - catchment can be divided in subareas
+ - Catchment can be divided in Subareas, thus simulating a row of connected Catchments
- - estimates outdoor use of connected Households
+ - generates the Outdoor Water Demand of connected [Building Block]()
- - additional inflows can be implemented
+ - additional Inflows can be implemented
+ - optional simplified model approach for large simulation time steps

 <br>